victronenergy/dbus-mqtt/README.md

 Determining the broker URL for a given installation
 ---------------------------------------------------
-To allow broker scaling, each installation connects to one of the 128 available broker URLs.
-To determine the URL of the broker:
+To allow broker scaling, each installation connects to one of 128 available broker hostnames.
+To determine the hostname of the broker for an installation, you can either request it from the VRM API, or use an alghorithm.

+For the VRM API, see the [documentation for listing a user's installations](https://vrm-api-docs.victronenergy.com/#/operations/users/idUser/installations).
+Each site has a field `mqtt_webhost` and `mqtt_host`.
+Be sure to add `?extended=1` to the API URL.
+So, for instance: `https://vrmapi.victronenergy.com/v2/users/<myuserid>/installations?extended=1`.

+If it's preferred to calculate it yourself, you can use this alghorithm:

 - the `ord()` value of each charachter of the VRM portal ID should be summed.
 - the modulo of the sum and 128 determines the broker index number
 - the broker URL then is: `mqtt<broker_index>.victronenergy.com`, e.g.: `mqtt101.victronenergy.com`
+- the same goes for the websocket host: `webmqtt<broker_index>.victronenergy.com`

-An example implementation of this algorithm in python is:
+An example implementation of this algorithm in Python is:

 ```python
 def _get_vrm_broker_url(self):
     sum = 0